 \section{Conclusion}

 In conclusion, we have revisited the Dirac oscillator in (2+1) dimensions and its mapping onto the JC and AJC models.
 The mapping is now transparent as we have made the connection between the non-minimal coupling signal $+$ ($-$) of the Dirac oscillator Hamiltonian and the JC (AJC) model.
-We have also introduced the parameter $s=\pm 1$ to characterize the two possible chiralities, allowing to discuss them simultaneously.
-By considering the (2+1) Dirac oscillator in the context of the $\kappa$--deformed algebra and using the above mapping, we have proposed the $\kappa$--JC and the $\kappa$--AJC models.
-We have shown that the $\kappa$--deformation leads naturally to a non-Hermitian Hamiltonian, something that leads to a non-unitary time evolution.
-Moreover, the $\kappa$--(A)JC Hamiltonian is not even $\mathcal{PT}$-symmetric, but is quasi-Hermitian as it possesses a real spectrum, and by employing the theory of quasi-Hermitian Hamiltonians, we have found its Hermitian counterpart, allowing us to study the dynamics of the $\kappa$--deformed system.
-Although the displacement caused by the deformation on the eigenenergies, and consequently, on the \textit{Zitterbewegung} frequencies, we have observed no first-order effects on the expectation values of $S_z$, $L_z$ and $J_z$, when considering an initial state such as $\ket{\Psi_{n_s}(0)}=\ket{n_s}\ket{\uparrow}$.
-On the other hand, when considering a coherent initial state, we have observed modifications on the well-known collapse and revival behavior, as all as on the above expectation values.
-In special, we have observed that the expectation value of the total angular momentum in the $z$ direction, $J_z$, is not a constant of motion anymore as a direct consequence of the $\kappa$-deformation.
-Given the possible experimental realizations of the Dirac oscillator, we hope that some future experiment might be able to detect the effects of the deformation presented here.
+We have also introduced the parameter $s=\pm 1$ to characterize the two possible chiralities, allowing one to discuss them simultaneously.
+By considering the (2+1) Dirac oscillator in the context of the $\kappa$-deformed algebra and using the above mapping, we have proposed the $\kappa$-JC and the $\kappa$-AJC models.
+We have shown that the $\kappa$-deformation leads naturally to a non-Hermitian Hamiltonian, something that leads to a non-unitary time evolution.
+Moreover, the $\kappa$-(A)JC Hamiltonian is not even $\mathcal{PT}$-symmetric, but is quasi-Hermitian as it possesses a real spectrum, and by employing the theory of quasi-Hermitian Hamiltonians, we have found its Hermitian counterpart, allowing us to study the dynamics of the $\kappa$-deformed system.
+Although the displacement was caused by the deformation on the eigenenergies and, consequently, on the \textit{Zitterbewegung} frequencies, we have observed no first-order effects on the expectation values of $S_z$, $L_z$, and $J_z$, when considering an initial state such as $\ket{\Psi_{n_s}(0)}=\ket{n_s}\ket{\uparrow}$.
+On the other hand, when considering a coherent initial state, we have observed modifications on the well-known collapse and revival behavior, as well as on the above expectation values.
+Especially, we have observed that the expectation value of the total angular momentum in the $z$ direction, $J_z$, is not a constant of motion anymore as a direct consequence of the $\kappa$-deformation.